 VaultPress meets all four of the criteria we set out earlier, and it’s very affordable.
-Specifically, it's available as part of Jetpack Personal for $3.50/month or $39/year.
+Specifically, it's available as part of Jetpack Personal for $3.50 a month or $39 a year.

-In order to install VaultPress, you’ll need Jetpack installed.
+To install VaultPress, you’ll first need Jetpack.
 Head to your WordPress Dashboard, then Plugins → Add New.
 Search for Jetpack and then Install and Activate.
 You’ll be prompted to connect your site to WordPress.com:

 Once back at your Dashboard you’ll find VaultPress as a new menu item under Jetpack.
 The plugin will already be backing up your site; this first backup may take a while.
 VaultPress will already be set up to automatically back up your site every 24 hours.